 If you run a business abroad and intend to assign employees to your Dutch customer or branch on a temporary basis, you may have to deal with Dutch government rules and regulations.
 You can use this checklist to see what possible obligations you may have.
 This checklist is intended for all businesses posting workers to the Netherlands temporarily.
 Examples include temporary employment agencies, secondment agencies, construction firms, or manufacturers.

-This checklists is merely a guideline.
-You may be subject to other obligations as well or you may have to follow the steps in a different order.
+This checklist is merely a guideline.
+You may be subject to other obligations as well, or you may have to follow the steps in a different order.
 For further information on tax matters, please contact the Dutch Tax and Customs Administration (Belastingdienst).
 Temporary employment agencies can contact the Dutch Association of Temporary Work Agencies(ABU, in Dutch).

 1. Check whether your employees meet the conditions for residence in the Netherlands

-Your posted worker may need a residence permit or a visa to reside in the Netherlands.
-They must register with the local municipal authority if they remain in the Netherlands for longer than 4 months.
+Your posted worker may need a residence permit or a short-stay visum to reside in the Netherlands, if they are from a non-EU/EEA country.
+They must register for a Citizen service number (BSN) in the town where they reside during their time in the Netherlands if they remain for longer than 4 months.

 2. Check whether your employees have the professional qualifications required in the Netherlands

 Certain professions may only be practised in the Netherlands if your employees have the correct qualifications.
 They must have this certificate officially recognised by the competent authority in the country where they obtained it.